MaynardMiner/stock-test/README.md

 ## TODO
 Create mutliple threads to gather each stock, so that it can be done much faster.
-However, you only need to do it once, and then will run again if program if the last time it has gathered data > 24 hours.
+However, you only need to do it once, and then will run again if the last time it has gathered data > 24 hours.
 All stock data is saved under each ticker in the "stats" folder (is created).
 Everytime you restart the program- It will load the saved data rather than contact the sites.

 ## Setup